 Structure

-Institutional status and formal requirements of the doctorate
+Institutional Status and Formal Requirements of the Doctorate

 The graduate school is a central institution of the university, thus not part of a department (section 1.3).
 It reports directly to the president of the university.
 The graduate school offers two types of doctoral degrees: Dr. rer. nat and Dr.-Ing.
 According to the exam regulations (see [G1]), students with a master’s or bachelor’s degree in computer science or engineering can obtain the degree Dr.-Ing.
 Students with a degree in the natural sciences, computer science, and engineering can obtain the degree Dr. rer. nat.
 Students having a doctorate in medicine can also be admitted.
 In addition, students with a bachelor’s degree and students with a degree from a university of applied sciences can be admitted.
 The thesis can be written and defended in German or English.
 The same holds for all exams.
 Specific exam regulations for the graduate school were approved by the corresponding university institutions as well as the ministry of education of the local government (see reference [G2]).
 Thus, the exam regulations for the graduate school are contained in a separate document, apart from the exam regulations for degrees in the individual programmes of the university.

-Under the renewal proposal, a university-wide graduate centre will be set up.
-The centre will work towards setting up university-wide exam regulations for all doctoral candidates.
+Under the renewal proposal, a university-wide graduate center will be set up.
+The center will work towards setting up university-wide exam regulations for all doctoral candidates.
 The exam regulations do not comprise a qualification exam in addition to the exams for the courses taken during the course programme.
 Instead, a progress report / publication milestone system was set up (see above section 3.3).

-Organisation and management
+Organisation and Management

 According to the statute, the graduate school has separate interdisciplinary programmes, and each programme sets up research areas, called branches.
 The bodies of the graduate school are a member assembly, an executive committee, a steering committee and an ombudsperson.
 Members are the supervisors of doctoral students, steering committee members, executive committee members and the students.
 The general assembly of members meets at least once per semester.
 It elects the members of the steering committee.
 Election must be approved by the senate.
 The executive committee consists of the managing director and the academic director (speaker of the school).
 The academic director is appointed by the president of the university, with a term of 5 years.
 The managing director is appointed by the steering committee, and is responsible for budgetary planning and the operation of the school.
 The executive committee reports to the steering committee on the progress of the school’s affairs on a regular basis.